 In this multi-part series we are sharing the details behind creating a financial model for your small business.
 A small business financial model is critical for making good decisions and helping to build a more predictable business.
 Your financial model is your small business in black and white.
 As they say, "the numbers don't lie.”

-What Is A Small Business Financial Model?
+What Is A Small Business Budget?

-A good financial model does the following:
+A good budget does the following:

 - Details the products you plan to sell and the revenue generated from those products.

 - Details your cost of goods sold or the costs incurred when you sell those products.

 - Details who you think you will need to hire, what they will do and what you will pay them.